Divyansh221/Chat-Application/README.md

-## Social Network Application
+## Chat Application

-Developed a social media application for messaging in-place using tKinter GUI toolkit in python.
+Developed a Chat application for messaging in-place using tKinter GUI toolkit in python.

 Description :